charitra1022/coding-profile-api-django/README.md

 # coding-profile-api
 A RESTful API designed using Django to get details about a user from a coding profile.
+It is implemented [here](https://charitra.netlify.app/).

 ## Using the api